University of Vermont: 18th century

 Billings Memorial Library, built in 1883, was the university's library until 1961 when the larger Guy W. Bailey library was built.

 The University of Vermont sign with a statue of Marquis de Lafayette in the background.

 The University of Vermont was founded as a private university in 1791, the same year Vermont became the fourteenth U.S. state.
 The university enrolled its first students ten years later.

+19th century

 Its first president, Daniel C. Sanders, was hired in 1800, and served as the sole faculty member for seven years.
 Instruction began in 1801, and the first class graduated in 1804.
 In 1865, the university merged with Vermont Agricultural College (chartered November 22, 1864, after the passage of the Morrill Land-Grant Colleges Act of 1862), emerging as the University of Vermont and State Agricultural College.
 The university was granted 150,000 acres, which it sold for $122,626.
 Much of the initial funding and planning for the university was undertaken by Ira Allen, who is honored as UVM's founder.
 Allen donated a 50 acre parcel of land for establishment of the university.
 Most of this land has been maintained as the university's main green, where stands a statue of Allen.

 The citizens of Burlington helped fund the university's first edifice.
 When it was destroyed by fire in 1824, they also paid for its replacement.
 This building came to be known as "Old Mill" for its resemblance to New England mills of the time.
 The Marquis de Lafayette, a French general who became a commander in the American Revolution, while in Vermont laid the cornerstone of Old Mill, which stands on University Row along with Ira Allen Chapel, Billings Library, Williams Hall, Royall Tyler Theatre, and Morrill Hall.
 A statue of Lafayette stands at the north end of the main green.

 UVM was the first American institution of higher education with a charter declaring that the "rules, regulations, and by-laws shall not tend to give preference to any religious sect or denomination whatsoever".

 In 1871, UVM defied custom and admitted two women as students.
 It was the first American university to admit women (1875) and African Americans (1877) into Phi Beta Kappa, the country's oldest collegiate academic honor society.

 Justin Smith Morrill, a U.S. Representative (1855–1867), and Senator (1867–1898) from Vermont, author of the Morrill Land-Grant Colleges Act that created federal funding for establishing the U.S. land-grant colleges and universities, served as a trustee of the university from 1865 to 1898.